SnipersCode/TIT-Dev-Docker/README.md

 python config.py init
 ```

 Edit your config file with the necessary parameters.
+Use your favorite text editor to do so.
+I'm an oldie so I use vi.

-All fields are required, but you won't be able to fill in the discourse_* settings yet.
+All fields are required, but you won't be able to fill in the discourse_* settings just yet.

 ```
 vi unified_config.json